 As an example to demonstrate how our method works we take the Gripper domain model (the version from the IPC-7 learning track).
 We identified three outer entanglements: Pick is entangled by init with at(?r,?room) and free(?r,?g) and Drop is entangled by goal with at(?r,?room).
 The numbers of components of the simple argument matching graphs are as follows: comp(move) = 3 and comp(pick) =comp(drop) = 4.
 After calculating the macro candidates we selected at first a potential macro Pick-Drop since it is the highest candidate after sorting.
-This macro is, however, uninformative since Pick and Drop are reversing each other's effects in this case.
+This macro is, however, uninformative since Pick and Drop are reverting each other effects in this case.
 Then, a potential macro Move-Drop is selected.
-It passed all the checks, comp(move-drop) = 4 (we consider the non-simple argument matching graph), so the macro is considered and the training plans are updated by replacing corresponding instances of Move and Drop with the new macro Move-Drop.
-Iterating around the outer repeat loop of Algorithm 1, macro-candidates are recalculated using the re-represented training plans.
+It passed all the checks, comp(move drop) = 4 (we consider the non-simple argument matching graph), so the macro is considered and the training plans are updated by replacing corresponding instances of Move and Drop with the new macro Move-Drop.
+Iterating around the outer repeat loop of Algorithm 1, macrocandidates are recalculated using the re-represented training plans.
 After the candidates have been sorted, the potential macro Pick-Move-Drop is selected.
-It passed all the checks, where comp(pick-move-drop) = 2, hence the macro is considered and the training plans are updated.
-Furthermore, two more macros Move-Pick-Move-Drop and Pick-Move-Drop-Move-Pick-Move-Drop such that comp(pick-move-drop-move-pick-move-drop) =comp(move-pick-move-drop) = 3 are considered.
-Since the prescribed limit of considered macros was
+It passed all the checks, where comp(pick - move - drop) = 2, hence the macro is considered and the training plans are updated.
+Furthermore, two more macros Move-Pick-Move-Drop and Pick-Move-Drop-Move-Pick-Move-Drop such that comp(pick - move - drop - move - pick - move drop) = comp(move - pick - move - drop) = 3 are considered.
+Since the prescribed limit of considered macros was 4, which is reached, we proceed to the filtering stage.
+The macros Move-Pick-Move-Drop and Pick-Move-Drop-Move-Pick-Move-Drop are pruned since their common 'submacro' Pick-Move-Drop has less components of argument matching graph.
+The macro Pick-Move-Drop has less components than the original operator Pick and the macro Move-Drop.
+Hence, the macro Pick-Move-Drop is kept while its 'submacro' Move-Drop is pruned.
+After the filtering stage only Pick-Move-Drop remains which is is then added (with entanglements) into the original Gripper domain model.

 Solved # Fa stest IPC score

-0 M 0 M 0 M
+О M О M О M

 FF 1 36 0 36 0.5 36.0

 LAMA 39 116 5 113 30.4 115.7

 LPG 99 86 89 24 97.9 67.1

-Мр 8 41 2 41 6.9 41.0
+Mp 8 41 2 41 6.9 41.0

 Probe 80 86 20 75 63.4 84.3

 Total 227 365 116 289 199.1 344.1